Spectral Segmented Linear Regression for Coarse Carrier Frequency Offset Estimation in Optical LEO Satellite Communications: Introduction

 Links established between optical ground stations (OGSs) and low-Earth-orbit (LEO) satellites represent some of the most challenging operating scenarios, owing to a combination of severe physical-layer impairments and stringent system constraints.
 The architecture of present-day ultra-dense LEO constellations \cite{pachler2024flooding}, with satellites traveling at a typical orbital velocity of 7.8~km per second \cite{ESA_LEO_2020}, can give rise to Doppler-induced frequency offsets on the order of 4~GHz at a wavelength of 1550~nm \cite{fernandes2023digitally}.
 Moreover, the absence of in-line optical amplification, together with propagation impairments such as scattering, absorption, and atmospheric turbulence, forces operation under degraded signal-to-noise ratio (SNR) conditions.
 In practice, maintaining connectivity in distance-adaptive links may require reducing the symbol rate, which further increases phase noise-related impairments \cite{mello2021digital}.
 These factors collectively challenge conventional CFO estimation (CFOE) techniques developed for fiber-based systems, motivating the need for robust, wide-range, and low-complexity synchronization algorithms tailored to coherent optical LEO satellite communications.
+Frequency-domain CFOE techniques exploiting spectral features, such as spectral edges, spectral asymmetry, or power differences over predefined frequency regions, have been previously investigated, particularly in systems where the signal position within the receiver bandwidth can be inferred from the shape of the received spectrum \cite{diniz2011simple,liu2014improved,zhang2010dual,yi2013frequency}.
+However, these approaches typically rely on local spectral descriptors or scalar metrics extracted from selected portions of the PSD.
+In the operating regime considered in this work, characterized by large CFOs, reduced symbol rates, and low SNR, such local features may become noisy, weakly defined, or sensitive to the choice of frequency regions.
+Therefore, a coarse CFOE strategy that exploits the global structure of the received spectrum is desirable.